 You’ll find no issues using this as a gaming phone either, its Adreno 660 graphics is more than capable.
 It’s no Asus ROG Phone 5 with its cool ultrasonic triggers, though.
 But that’s a different category altogether.
 Battery life is also excellent on its 4500mAh battery.
 The phone lasted 14hr 05min in our video-loop test.
 That’s more than enough juice to last you a whole day of use.
 If you’re using Oppo’s VOOC 30W wireless charger, you can charge it from zero to full in just 80 minutes.
 The default charger in the box will get you up to 40% in 10 minutes, and after 20 minutes, 70%.

 The Oppo Find X3 Pro is a great flagship phone.
 It feels premium in the hand, thanks to its curved sides, while the matte glass rear is just gorgeous.
-Other features include two SIM card slots, 5G, and you have a winner.
+Other features include two SIM card slots and 5G.
 It retails for S$1,599, but I’ve seen it cheaper online at Lazada and Shopee.